-One of the most popular and easily visited things to do in Joshua Tree is stop along the roadside to see the Skull Rock.
-The natural formation in this rock really does look like a giant skull, you won’t be able to miss it because you will see people stopping to take photos here.
-T
+Probably on everyone’s list of what to do in Joshua Tree, the popular Skull Rock is right along the roadside.
+The natural formation in this rock really does look like a giant skull.
+You won’t be able to miss it because you’ll definitely see people stopping to take photos here.

-he best part, if you really want you can just drive past Skull Rock and not even get out of the car to see it if you’re on a time crunch.
+If you really want to, you can just drive past Skull Rock and not even get out of the car to see it if you’re on a time crunch.
 If you have the time there is also a 1.5-mile loop hike here as well.

 While I misunderstood that we were going to actually see a hall full of horrors, this spot is one of the best things to do in Joshua Tree if you’re a rock climber.